After Sinus Lift

 Nausea and Vomiting

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on clears liquids such as flavored waters, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking soft foods and the prescribed medicine.
 If your nausea continues for more than 6 hours, please contact Drs.
-Elias or Jun.
+Elias, Jun, Stephens or Verratti.

 As with any procedure, unexpected post-operative healing can occur.
 If you notice the unexpected flow of air or liquids between your mouth and nose, please let us know immediately.